Rulesofgames/FitnessTracker-MyFitnessBuddy/README.md

 **Features**

 User Registration -
 1.New users can create an account by providing their email address and password.
 2.The registration form ensures that users enter valid email addresses and secure passwords.

 Email Verification -
 1.Upon successful registration, a welcome email is automatically sent to the user's provided email address.
 2.This email serves as a confirmation of the registration process and welcomes the user to the platform.

 Password Criteria Validation -
-During registration, the application checks whether the user's chosen password meets specified criteria, such as length and complexity.
+1.During registration, the application checks whether the user's chosen password meets specified criteria, such as length and complexity.
 2.jQuery AJAX is employed to validate the password on the client side, ensuring immediate feedback to the user.

 Email Uniqueness Check -
 To prevent multiple registrations with the same email address, the system uses jQuery AJAX to check if the entered email address is already associated with an existing account.
 2.Users are notified in real-time if they attempt to register with an email address that is already in use.

 Workout Tracking -
 1. After logging in, users can add workout details with the following information: Date,Start time,End time,Body weight,Duration,Notes.
 2. Users have the flexibility to edit previously logged workouts.
 3. Users can delete individual workout entries if they wish to remove them from their workout history.

 Exercise Set Management -
 1.Users can add exercise sets to each workout, specifying the following details for each set: Exercise name, Weight(if applicable), Repetitions (Reps),Duration in minutes, Distance (if applicable), Calories burned (if applicable), Notes.
 2. Users have the flexibility to edit individual exercise sets within a workout.
 3. Users can delete specific exercise sets from their workout entries.

 Dashboard View -
 1. The dashboard provides a comprehensive view of monthly workout details, organized by month.
 2. Within each month, workout data is further broken down into day-wise summaries.
 3. For each day, workout details are categorized into Morning, Mid-day, Afternoon, Evening, and Night workouts.